Chart Color Schemes

 Ryde - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Ryde-North has a high level of cultural diversity, with 46.6% of its population born overseas and 48.3% speaking a language other than English at home.
-Christianity is the predominant religion in Ryde-North, accounting for 54.6% of people.
-Judaism is slightly overrepresented compared to Greater Sydney, comprising 0.4% of Ryde-North's population.
+Christianity is the main religion in Ryde-North, comprising 54.6% of its population.
+Judaism, while still a minority, is slightly overrepresented compared to Greater Sydney, making up 0.4% of Ryde-North's population.

 Frequently Asked Questions - Diversity